Conflict Updates Give to JUC Current Students Consortium

 Description

-A narrative/historical study of the Book of Revelation with attention given to its rhetorical features and first-century context with application to contemporary Christian faith and practice.
-This course has a field study component.
+A narrative/historical study of the Book of Revelation giving attention to its rhetorical features and first-century context with application to contemporary Christian faith and practice.
+The course includes an eight-day historical and archaeological field study to Patmos and the seven cities of Revelation in Turkey.
+The field study is mandatory for all students taking the course for credit.
+It is optional for audit students.

 Objectives